-- Verify compliance with the most recent revision of this document and all applicable standards. - Adhere to all applicable Building, Fire, and/or Life Safety Codes, State Laws and Industry Standards. - Furnish all labor, supervision, tooling, miscellaneous mounting hardware and consumables for each cabling system installed. - Remove all trash and debris on a daily basis. - Submit any and all documentation that is necessary for a manufacturer provided warranty and/or a contractor/installer provided warranty.
+- Verify compliance with the most recent revision of this document and all applicable standards. - Adhere to all applicable building, fire, and/or life safety codes, State laws and industry standards. - Furnish all labor, supervision, tooling, miscellaneous mounting hardware and consumables for each cabling system installed. - Remove all trash and debris daily. - Submit all documentation that is necessary for a manufacturer provided warranty and/or a contractor/installer provided warranty.
 The warranty terms and conditions and coverage period shall be clearly stated.